TITLE 24

 Professions and Occupations

-(a) No person shall engage in the practice of speech/language pathology, audiology or dispense hearing aids or hold himself or herself out to the public in this State as being qualified to practice the same; or use in connection with that person’s name, or otherwise assume or use, any title or description conveying or tending to convey the impression that the person is qualified to practice speech/language pathology, audiology or dispense hearing aids, unless such person has been duly licensed under this chapter.
+(a) No person may engage in the practice of speech/language pathology, audiology, or dispense hearing aids or hold oneself out to the public in this State as being qualified to act as a speech/language pathologist, speech/language pathology assistant, audiologist, or hearing aid dispenser, or otherwise assume or use any title or description conveying or tending to convey the impression that the person is qualified to practice speech/language pathology, audiology, or dispense hearing aids, unless such person has been duly licensed under this chapter.

-(b) Whenever a license to practice as a speech/language pathologist, audiologist hearing aid dispenser in this State has expired or been suspended or revoked, it shall be unlawful for the person to practice speech/language pathology, audiology or dispense hearing aids in this State.
+(b) Whenever a license to practice as a speech/language pathologist, speech/language pathology assistant, audiologist, or hearing aid dispenser in this State has expired or been suspended or revoked, it is unlawful for the person to practice speech/language pathology, speech/language pathology assistant, audiology, or dispense hearing aids in this State.

-(c) The Board may issue separate licenses in speech/language pathology, audiology and for hearing aid dispensers.
+(c) The Board may issue separate licenses in speech/language pathology, speech/language pathology assistant, audiology, and for hearing aid dispensers.
 A person may be licensed in more than 1 specialty if such person meets the requirements of each specialty for which the person has applied for licensure.

 (1) For licensure as a speech/language pathologist, has current certification of clinical competence issued by the American Speech-Language-Hearing Association (ASHA) or its successors.